Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Architectural approaches for multimodal and extended-mode distributions

 In general, suppose we have a flow model and some finite set of invertible transformations $\{t_a\}$ which act on the fields as $\phi'_a = t_a \circ \phi$.
 The adaptive mixture sampler is defined by drawing a sample $\varphi$ from the flow model, computing $\varphi'_a = t_a \circ \varphi$ and the corresponding $p(\varphi'_a)$ for each $t_a$, then selecting the final sample $\phi$ to be one of the $\varphi'_a$ with probability $p(\varphi'_a) / \sum_b p(\varphi'_b)$, i.e.~preferentially choosing transitions to higher-density regions of configuration space.
 This procedure defines a mixture with density

+As in the previous section, this construction can be applied as a postprocessing step.
 This sample-dependent choice yields a tractable mixture density only because the output sample is selected from a deterministically related set of options, from which it follows that for each $\phi$ we can reconstruct all possible untransformed samples that might have led to $\phi$ as $(\varphi)_b = t_b^{-1} \circ \phi$ and all options in the ensuing selections as $(\varphi'_a)_b = t_a \circ t_b^{-1} \circ \phi$.
 In contrast, making a sample-dependent choice among samples drawn independently from each component defines a mixture whose density involves an intractable marginalization over all possible draws and choices.
-As in the previous section, this construction can be applied as a postprocessing step.

-Specializing to the case where $\{t_a\}$ are a finite\footnote{Finite groups are compact, and the elements of a compact group must be volume-preserving transformations.
-This trivializes the Jacobian determinant factor in Eqn.~\eqref{eqn:Q-general-adaptive-mix-model}.} group, Eqn.~\eqref{eqn:Q-general-adaptive-mix-model} simplifies to
+Specializing to the case where $\{t_a\}$ are a finite group of volume-preserving\footnote{This trivializes the Jacobian determinant factor in Eq.~\eqref{eqn:Q-general-adaptive-mix-model}.} transformations, Eq.~\eqref{eqn:Q-general-adaptive-mix-model} simplifies to

 after using group closure to relabel ${t_a \circ t_b^{-1} = t_c}$, allowing the sum in the denominator to be factorized out.
 The resulting mixture model explicitly encodes the correct relative weights between states in an orbit of $\{t_a\}$ of the target distribution, i.e.